At UQ's Queensland Brain Institute we aim to improve lives through a deeper understanding of the brain in health and disease.

 The Queensland Brain Institute (QBI), established in 2003, is a leading institute focused on two of the greatest challenges of modern science: understanding brain function and the prevention and treatments of disorders of brain function.

-Since its formation, the Institute has achieved remarkable success, and is currently led by Professor Pankaj Sah.
+Since its formation, the Institute has achieved remarkable success, and is currently led by Professor Helen Cooper.
 We have published more than 5000 papers and the quality of work produced by QBI researchers is demonstrated by the Institute’s National Health and Medical Research Council (NHMRC) and Australia Research Council (ARC) grant success, attracting over $110 million in competitive grant funding to date.
 These grants are awarded following a rigorous, competitive and open peer review, and QBI continually achieves a success rate far above the national average.

 QBI's excellence in the field has played a key role in The University of Queensland (UQ) attaining the highest possible score of five for neuroscience, "well above world standard", in the 2010, 2012 and 2015 Excellence in Research for Australia (ERA) reviews, one of only two universities in Australia to achieve this.